xwzrdx/TalesRunner/README.md

 # TaleDash

 Little server emulator project for gPotato 2011 Tales Runner.
-All progress screenshots were taken **within the first 24 hours** of the project.

 Additionally, major client improvements were made too already such as: